Ottoman Albania: Religion

 The Blue Mosque of Istanbul was designed by Albanian architect Sedefkar Mehmed Agha.

 The Ottoman-Albanian, Abdurrahman Abdi Arnavut was one of the most important Ottoman commanders during the War of the Holy League.

 Four centuries of Ottoman rule grouped the Albanian people along religious, regional, and tribal lines.
 In the 16th century and early 17th century, Albanians converted to Islam in large numbers.
 Within a century, the Muslim Albanian community was the largest religious community in the country, losing their previous entirely Orthodox and Catholic religious identity.
-Albanians in this time were divided into two distinct tribal and dialectal groupings: the Gegs and Tosks (see Albanian language).
-In the rugged northern mountains, Geg shepherds lived in a tribal society often completely independent of Ottoman rule.
+Albanians in this time were divided into two distinct tribal and dialectal groupings: the Ghegs and Tosks (see Albanian language).
+In the rugged northern mountains, Gheg shepherds lived in a tribal society often completely independent of Ottoman rule.
 In the south, Muslim and Orthodox Tosks worked the land for Muslim beys, provincial rulers who frequently revolted against the sultan's authority.

 In the 15th and especially 16th and 17th centuries, many Albanian converts to Islam migrated elsewhere to escape the Ottoman Empire.
 Some attained powerful positions in the Ottoman administration, which severely disadvantaged the Catholic community since conversion to Islam came with numerous upper-class affiliations.
 About 48 Albanians rose to the position of grand vizier, chief deputy to the sultan himself.
 In the second half of the 17th century, the Albanian Köprülü family provided 6 grand viziers, who fought against corruption, temporarily shored up eroding central government control over rapacious local beys, and won several military victories by max expanding the Ottoman states to the gates of Vienna and middle Ukraine.

 As early as the 18th century, a mystic Islamic sect, the Bektashi dervishes, spread into the empire's Albanian-populated lands.
 Probably founded in the late 13th century in Anatolia, Bektashism became the janissaries' official faith in the late 16th century.
 The Bektashi sect contains features quite distinct from normative Islam and emphasizes man as a reflection of the Divine.
 Women, veiled, participate in Bektashi ceremonies and the celebrants use wine despite the ban on alcohol in most Islamic interpretations of the Sharia.
 The Bektashis became a fringe zealous religious group in southern Albania after the sultan disbanded the janissaries in 1826.
 Bektashi leaders played key roles in the Albanian nationalist movement of the late 19th century.

 In the 19th century, the Ottoman sultans tried in vain to shore up their collapsing empire by introducing a series of reforms aimed at reining in recalcitrant local officials and dousing the fires of nationalism among its myriad peoples.
 The power of nationalism, however, proved too strong to counteract.

 Nowadays, Albanians tend to not have strong affiliations to their varied religious identities as a result of about 50 years of Communist rule (especially under the regime of Enver Hoxha) that banned the practice of religion.